Arina231/html_css_projects/Project_1/content/content.md

 ##### Section

+-logo + navigation
 -hero
--features
+-featured in
 -how it works
--meal
--call to action
--price
--gallery
--testimonial
--featured in
+-meal (and the list of diets)
+-testimonials + gallery
+-pricing + features
+-cta
 -footer